shakhesierfan/cegis-robust-dtcbf/README.md

 \]

 A quadratic R-DTCBF is synthesized using the proposed CEGIS approach and verified over the entire state space of interest.
-The example demonstrates:
-- reduced conservatism compared to fixed-region approaches,
-- robustness to disturbances,
-- compatibility with online safety-filtered control.

 ---

-## Structure (typical)